pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 d) Container standard (contêiner padrão)

-Item.
 4. Desembaralhe as palavras para formar uma sentença.

 Asian / countries / import / important / goods / Brazilian / from / and / European /
 companies

-Item.
 5. Qual alternativa traz as palavras que preenchem as lacunas, respectivamente?

 Traffic in Brazil isorganized.
 Traffic is good in big cities.
 Cars, trucks and